Scene Graph for Embodied Exploration in Cluttered Scenario: PROPOSED MODEL

 \subsubsection{manipulation sequence encoding}

 In the MQA task, the manipulation is pushing.
-So the manipulation should be a pushing vector which consists of pushing position $(x,y)$, pushing directions $o$ and pushing distance $d$.
-The action space is too complex for the model to learn.
-In \ref{section:action_space}, the experimental results show that training model directly without reducing action space is impossible.
-In order to simplify the task, ensure the feasibility of model learning, We deal with the action space as follows: \begin{itemize} \item Fixing the distance and choose a direction from eight fixed directions, the robot can choose to push the object from 8 directions with a fixed distance or to stop the task.
-We use $O_i = i*45^{\circ} (i=0, 1, 2, ..., 7)$ to represent 8 directions, and the push distance is 1/4 size of the image width. \item after the first step, the size of the action space is 224*224*8, where 224 represents the width and height of the RGB image.
-In order to further reduce the size of the action space, we sampled the action space every 8 pixels.
-Then the size of the action space is 28*28*8. \item Finally, we decouple the coupled action space, reduce it to 28+28+8.
-As Fig.\ref{fig:action} shown, $a$ is composed of three parts:$x$,$y$,$o$. \end{itemize}
+So the manipulation should be a pushing vector which consists of pushing position $(x,y)$, pushing directions $o$, and pushing distance $d$.
+The action space is too complex.
+In order to ensure the feasibility of model learning, We deal with the action space as follows: \begin{itemize} \item Fixing the distance and choose a direction from eight fixed directions, the robot can push the object from 8 directions with a fixed distance or stop the task. \item after the first step, the size of the action space is $H*W*8$, where $H$ and $W$ represents the height and width of the RGB image.
+In order to further simplify action space, we sampled the action space every 8 pixels.
+Then the size of the action space is $\frac{1}{8}H*\frac{1}{8}W*8$. \item Finally, we decouple the coupled action space to $x$,$y$,$o$, reduce the space size to $\frac{1}{8}H+\frac{1}{8}W+8$. \end{itemize}